cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### Dropout ####

-The model contains two dropout layers between fully-connected ones, which also should help with the regularisation.
+The model contains two dropout layers between fully-connected ones, which should also help with the regularisation.

-#### Check that modek does not overfitt ###
+#### Check that model does not overfitt ###

 I shuffled samples and splitted them in training and validation datasets (80%/20%) to ensure that the model was not overfitting (code line 103).